Pillowfort

-Pillowfort is an American social media networking service and microblogging website.
-The website was launched in 2017 and is currently in open beta.
+Pillowfort is an American social media networking service and blogging website.
+The website was launched in 2017 in open beta.
+It grew to 20,000 members in the first two and a half years then more quickly in 2018.
 As of October 2020, the site had more than 100,000 users.

-The website is popular among fandoms, the LGBT community, and adult content creators.
+The website is popular among fandoms, LGBTQ people, and adult content creators.

 Features

 Pillowfort was created to combine features from platforms such as Livejournal, Twitter, and Tumblr.
 Registered users of the website may create, reblog, and comment on posts, as well as follow individual users or "community" groups.
 Posts may contain text, images, or embedded elements.